 The technologies that enable transformation – and superior customer experiences – have never been more readily available, viable, or robust.
 Today, I’ll take you through what will soon be the industry standard as we visit what the digital banks are doing to ensure customer expectations are surpassed on their path to maturity.

 What was once a nice-to-have has quickly become essential in the age of customer convenience.
 No matter the device, be it a smart TV, tablet, phone, watch, car, or desktop, customers want to be able to bank when and where they want to.
 While technology has made this increasingly more feasible, it has also created new challenges like maintaining UX and the user journey across these channels.
-Digital banks are keeping the experience simple, engaging, and continuous.
+Digital banks are keeping this user experience simple, engaging, continuous, and omni channel.

 It is impossible to talk customer-centricity without touching on user experience.
 And UX, more specifically, seamless and pleasant UX has become the expectation for customers going forward.
 Unfortunately, this is not without its challenges.
 Banks cater to diverse customer segments, each with their own needs and wants.
 This requires nuanced worked; however, through intuitive and conversational design, banks are simplifying the journey while keeping customers engaged.